eoliphan/umlaut/README.md

 - `subgraph`
 - `strict`

+## Umlaut Developers

+### Issues/Forks

+If you notice something wrong and/or missing:

+* First check the [issues](https://github.com/workco/umlaut/issues).
+Chances are someone else has also been working on it
+* If you don't find a related issue, do create one.
+* Then, fork the repo.
+See notes below for more details.

+### Development notes

+* Clojure 1.9.0 or higher is a development dependency
+* GraalVM 1.0.0 RC 4 or higher is a dependency for building the native code
+* Maven 3.5.0 or higher is a dependency for building and deploying
+* Tests are run with `$ clojure -A:test`
+* `deps.edn` is your source of truth for project dependencies

+### Deployment

+1. Update the `pom.xml` with the `deps.edn` dependencies by running `$ clojure -Spom`
+2. If major of minor version, change it on `VERSION_TEMPLATE`
+3. Otherwise, bump the patch with `$ scripts/bump_version.sh`
+4. Apply version with `$ scrips/apply_version.sh`
+5. Create a deployment tag `$ git tag vX.Y.Z` where `X.Y.Z` are what you have in `VERSION_TEMPLATE`
+6. Push the tag to Github `$ git push --tags`
+7. Deploy to Clojars with `$ mvn deploy`
+8. Create native binary with `$ clojure -A:native-image --graalvm-home [graalvm-home-path]`
+9. Upload binary `target/umlaut` as an asset to the release `X.Y.Z` on Github
+10. Publish `X.Y.Z` as a release on Github

 ## Bugs

 If you find a bug, submit a [Github issue](https://github.com/workco/umlaut/issues).

 ## Help

 This project is looking for team members who can help this project succeed!
 If you are interested in becoming a team member please open an issue.

 ## License